faival/bunch-app/README.md

 # Outcome

+Didn't have time to accomplish with the TODOS, in general I was very motivated by the code challenge.
+Please find additional comments along the code.

 Additional metadata could be used to greater improve the core logic used to propose questions:

 ATM only these fields are taken into account when proposing the next set of questions: